johailsherieff/johailsherieff.github.io/README.md

-# Technical Portfolio
+# Personal Portfolio

-This repository hosts a technical portfolio built using [TechFolio](http://techfolios.github.io).
+This repository hosts a personal portfolio for [Johail Sherieff](http://johailsherieff.github.io).

-See the quick start guide for instructions on how to tailor the template to your own needs.